AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

      * Migration Sets will expire after a prolonged period of inactivity, so it is expected that the ingestion occurs relatively soon after the extraction has been performed.
 Review [Migration Set Expiry](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/overview-content-transfer-tool.md#migration-set-expiry) for details.

    >[!TIP]
    > If the extraction is currently running, the dialog will indicate it.
-The ingestion will wait for the extraction's successful completion and will start normally at that time.
+Once extraction has completed successfully, the ingestion will start automatically.
 If the extraction fails or is stopped, the ingestion job will be rescinded.

    * **Destination:** Select the destination environment.
 This environment is where the content of the migration set is ingested.
      * Ingestions do not support a Rapid Development Environment (RDE) destination, and they do not appear as a possible destination choice, even if the user has access to it.
-     * Only one destination can be the target of an ingestion whether that ingestion is running or waiting for its extraction to succeed.
+     * While a migration set can be ingested into multiple destinations simultaneously, a destination can be the target of only one running or waiting ingestion at a time.

    * **Tier:** Select the tier.
 (Author/Publish).
      * If the source was `Author`, it is recommended to ingest it into the `Author` tier on the target.
 Similarly, if source was `Publish`, the target should be `Publish` as well.